referefz/HTB-Writeups/Networked.md

 * **Cronjob:** The system includes a scheduled task (Cronjob) that runs with the privileges of the user guly and executes the `check_attack.php` script every [3 minutes](https://github.com/referefz/HTB-Writeups/blob/main/images/Networked/crontab-2.png) to check the uploads folder.
 I can exploit this to escalate my privileges to be user guly!

+> [!NOTE]
+>
+> On Linux operating systems, users have the ability to schedule tasks to run at a desired period of time.
+What is the default task scheduler in Linux?
+>
+> cron

 So, let's open a listener on port 9999, then go back to `/var/www/html/uploads` and create my reverse shell command as a filename which will then automatically run after 3 minutes as a cron job and become guly!!💀

 ```bash